 On the whole, people seem to believe they have enough in the bank to handle a loss of income, though 39 per cent of the populace relied on selling something, getting a family loan or a gift or another potentially unreliable way of achieving stability1.
 Eight per cent even said they would rely on finance institutions to give them a loan1 - something which may be hard if they have a poor credit score or no consistent income.

 The first step towards handling your finances correctly is knowledge.
-Get a better picture of your situation by getting in touch with us here at Veda for a free copy of your personal credit file.
+Get a better picture of your situation by getting in touch with us here at Equifax for a free copy of your personal credit file.

 1Australian Securities and Investments Commission, Australian Financial Attitudes and Behaviour Tracker Wave 4